martel-innovate/deep-log-inspection/README.md

-Dockerfiles for Monasca Log API - ELK stack
+Dockerfiles for Deep Log Inspection
 ===========================================

-This repository contains resources for building and deploying a full Monasca Log API - ELK stack in Docker.
+This repository contains resources for building and deploying the Deep Log Inspection system in Docker.

 The project is part of [FIWARE][1].
 Credits for the current project go to [monasca-docker][2] and [docker-elk][3].